New hire onboarding

 Everything at PostHog changes really fast.
 That's how to keep up as a start:

-- Follow #tell-posthog-anything daily for general announcements.
+- Follow #tell-posthog-anything and #demo-posthog-anything daily for general announcements.

 - Follow #cs-sales-support channel daily - it's crucial for all folks in customer-facing roles.